UoB-COMSM0166/2026-group-2/README.md

 7. I found the system very cumbersome to use
 8. I felt very confident using the system
 9. I needed to learn a lot of things before I could get going with this system

-After summarizing all the feedback received from the qualitative assessment, we identified the following points as priorities:

-- **Difficulty balancing is not well designed**
-  - The height differences between obstacles are too random.
-  - Some players found the tap timing difficult to master.
-  - At the beginning of the game, there is a long waiting time before obstacles appear, but later the difficulty increases too quickly.

-- **The game lacks clear feedback**
-  - Players do not receive clear feedback when they lose.
-  - Changes caused by item effects, such as gravity changes or the end of invincibility, are not clearly shown.

-- **User control is limited**
-  - The game cannot be paused.
-  - Players cannot easily stop or adjust their actions during gameplay.